-Spin-outs are created within another organisation, which can be a firm, an academic institution or a research institute.
-They are a spread-out mechanism to transfer applied scientific knowledge to society and are subjected to a constant developing legal framework.
+Spinouts companies are created within another organisation, which can be a firm, an academic institution or a research institute.
+They are a spread-out mechanism to transfer applied scientific knowledge to society and are submitted to the changing legal framework.

-Startups are also coming from innovative business ideas, but they are not created inside an institution.
-These are knowledge-intensive and created to exploit new technologies, products, processes or services in the market.
-They tend to exploit a market niche with great potential, although also limited in time, but in a more agile, innovative and independent way.
+Startups are also coming from innovative business ideas, but they are not created inside of an institution.
+They are knowledge-intensive and due to exploiting new technologies, products, processes or services in the market.
+The goal is to exploit a market niche, although also limited in time, but in a more agile, innovative and independent way.

-Scientific Spin-outs are subject to the national legal framework that affects its creation and development process.
-Mostly reflects in the participation of the research staff in the company’s share capital and governing bodies, their dedication and the technology transfer mechanisms involved.
-While this policy deals strictly with internal stakeholders, all parties involved should receive a reward that reflects the risks taken, and incentivises success.
+Academic Spin-outs are subject to the national legal framework affecting its creation and development process.
+Mostly reflects on the research staff participation in the company’s share capital and governing bodies.
+Their time dedication and technology transfer mechanisms are involved.
+While this policy deals strictly with internal stakeholders, all parties involved should receive a reward that reflects the risks undertaken.
+Some examples are:

 Conditions and requirements for Spin-out creation

-To identify and protect an intellectual property asset is the basis for a company worth forming.
-These are the main issues that must be controlled:
+The identification and protection of an intellectual property asset is the basis for a company worth forming.
+The main issues that should be controlled are briefly described here:

-- Control a technology with commercial potential, mature enough (with high TRL) and a proven business opportunity in the market.
+- To have control of the technology with commercial potential.
+It should be mature enough (with high TRL) and a proven business opportunity in the market.

-- A leadership committed with the entrepreneurial project and a competitive, devoted and multidisciplinary team, both should combine technological development with business management.
-A strategic factor for investors.
+- To commit with leadership within the entrepreneurial project with a devoted and multidisciplinary team, both should combine technological development with business management.
+This is a strategic issue for investors.

-- Develop a novel, competitive and feasible business model based on the product or service.
+- To develop a novel, competitive and feasible business model based on the product or service.

-- Efficiently protect scientific knowledge as a source of competitive advantages and intangible assets, as suggested by the Intellectual Property Guide for Startups recently developed by WIPO.
+- To efficiently protect scientific knowledge as a source of competitive advantages and intangible assets, as suggested by the Intellectual Property Guide for Startups recently developed by WIPO.

-- To develop a novel, solid and plausible business strategy to access the market.
+- To develop a novel, solid and reasonable business strategy to access the market.

-- Develop a parallel networking strategy for the integration of the future company in the innovation ecosystem.
+- To develop a parallel networking strategy for the integration of the future company in the innovation ecosystem.

-These strategic factors guide the stages of a technology-based company creation.
-The development of the spin-out requires an intense effort of strategic intelligence to market, key players and the business understanding.
-In addition, most universities and research institutions have support units to guide entrepreneur initiatives, as is the case of the UA: Emprende, University of Alicante entrepreneurship Program.
+These strategic factors guide the technology-based company development stages.
+It requires an intense effort of strategic intelligence to market, key players and business understanding.

-The conventional business plan for the creation of technology companies is in constant development.
-The globalisation of scientific knowledge is creating an increasingly complex, changing and volatile environment.
-This obliges the application of agile and flexible methodologies and tools that allow business proposals with guarantees of survival and sustainability.
-The mostly useful entrepreneur tools are:
+The conventional business plan for the conception of technology companies is in constant development and the globalization of scientific knowledge is an increasingly complex, changing and volatile environment.
+This implies agile and flexible tools application to allow business proposals with guarantees of survival and sustainability.
+The most useful entrepreneur tools are:

-The most common funding instruments in the early stages of a start-up /spin-out focus on the financing necessary to shape the business idea, such as:
+The most common funding instruments for early stages are focused on providing shape to the business idea, some examples can be:

 - Promotors and founders’ own funds, both contribution with knowledge, time and dedication to the business project when still there are no benefits.